Economy of Eritrea

-The economy of Eritrea a subsistence agriculture economy that relies on the mining industry for foreign exchange.
-About 70 percent of the population lives in rural areas, and relies on rainfed farming, livestock, and fisheries.
+Eritrea has a developing economy.
+It relies on subsistence agriculture, rainfed farming, livestock, and fisheries; about 70% of the population lives in rural areas.
 The economy is tightly controlled, and all significant enterprises are state-owned.

-Eritrea has one of the highest debt-to-GDP ratio's in the world.
-In 2024, the World Bank estimated Eritrea's public dept at 211 percent of GDP.
+Eritrea has one of the highest debt-to-GDP ratios in the world.
+In 2024, the World Bank estimated Eritrea's public debt at 211% of GDP.

 The Eritrean economy has undergone extreme changes after the War of Independence.

-It experienced considerable growth in recent years, indicated by an improvement in gross domestic product in 2011 of 8.7 percent and in 2012 of 7.5% over 2011, and has a total of $8.090 billion as of 2020.
-However, worker remittances from abroad are estimated to account for 32 percent of gross domestic product.
+It experienced considerable growth in recent years, indicated by an improvement in gross domestic product in 2011 of 8.7 % and in 2012 of 7.5% over 2011, and has a total of $8.090 billion as of 2020.
+Worker remittances from abroad are estimated to account for 32% of the gross domestic product.

 Economic history

 Eritrea's recent economic growth has been characterised by considerable volatility, partly due to its dependence on predominantly rainfed agriculture, which accounts for about one-third of the economy.
 The sector is also affected by distribution services, which account for about 20 per cent of GDP, and mining, which accounts for another 20 per cent of the economy.
 Real GDP growth is estimated to have recovered to around 12% in 2018, after an average contraction of -2.7% between 2015 and 2018, caused by frequent droughts and lower mining output.

 Reported inflation in Eritrea was negative between 2016 and 2018, following the exchange of currency in circulation in November 2015, which led to a contraction in the money supply.
 Deflation persisted in 2018, as increased trade with Ethiopia exerted additional downward pressure on prices.

 In recent years, Eritrea has pursued a tighter fiscal policy to address persistent deficits that emerged after the intensification of regional instability in 1998.
 By 2018, the country recorded a fiscal surplus of about 11 % of GDP, mainly due to significant reductions in capital expenditures and the introduction of some revenue-raising measures.
 However, current fiscal pressures, including recurrent and labour-related expenditures, are expected to increase.

 Short-term growth prospects remain challenging due to fiscal constraints and limited opportunities under existing restrictions.
 The recovery in the agricultural sector is expected to slow.
 Eritrea continues to face a difficult macroeconomic environment, characterized by an unsustainable debt burden—including arrears to the World Bank—as well as vulnerabilities in the financial and external sectors.